 For ethical homewares that tell a story, turn to QÄSA QÄSA.
 Handcrafted by artisans in East Africa, all of their products juxtapose traditional techniques with contemporary designs that’ll blend seamlessly with modern, minimalist homes.

 Their Tanzanian partner initiative is WomenCraft, which brings together local women and female refugees from neighbouring Burundi to weave unique placemats and decorative baskets from local materials.

-Bring a touch of the outdoors in with the covetable Ugwafu Lustre Tablemats, which have a natural green lustre to them and bring warmth to neutral spaces.
+Bring a touch of the outdoors in with the covetable Natural Ugwafu Tray, which will lend a touch of handmade warmth to any neutral spaces.
 The Ikiba Wall Basket is another favourite of ours – an intricate and classy piece of wall art to treasure for years to come.

 Love Welcomes is a creative social enterprise that provides refugee women with an income and a sense of purpose thanks to one life-saving object: the life vest.
 Based in Greece, the team of refugee creatives completely overhaul washed-up life vests and blankets and transform them into ultra-modern homewares including mats, cushions and placemats.

 As well as looking fabulous, the 'welcome mats' have a very special story behind them - they're woven from strips of life vest material and upcycled blanket fabric.

 All proceeds support Syrian refugees via language lessons, computer training and transportation to essential meetings.